idleberg/node-makensis/README.md

 #### `define: <Object>`

-Defines a symbol for the script [to value], equivalent of the `-D` switch
+Defines symbols for the script [to value], equivalent of the `-D` switch

 **Example**